Discall-Development/Discall/README.md

 # Discall
----
-A async functional discord API wrapper.
+A async functional discord API wrapper written in [bun](https://github.com/Jarred-Sumner/bun).

 It let you process everything with function. (ex. message, reaction, voice, etc.)

-## Why I want to make this library?
+## Why do I want to make this library?
 ---
 because I want practice my code skill and make it for my another project.

 and I hope it can be more convenient for everyone.

-## Runtime

-I make it for [bun](https://github.com/Jarred-Sumner/bun).

 ## Example
 ---